antonmry/galiglobal/blog/2017/20170226-Vim-as-Java-IDE-again.md

 Open `nvim` and type `:PlugInstall`.

-## Done!
+## Done

 Now, if you open a Java project, you should have auto completion, auto format and lint capabilities.

 I will update this blog post with new things as soon as I have them.